alex8088/electron-vite/README.md

 - 🚀HMR for renderer processes.
 - 🔥The main process and preload scripts support hot reloading.
 - 🔌Easy to debug.
+- 🔒Compile to v8 bytecode to protect source code.
-- 🔋Out-of-box support for TypeScript, Vue, React, Svelte, SolidJS and more.
+- 🔋Out-of-the-box support for TypeScript, Vue, React, Svelte, SolidJS and more.

 ## Usage